Repaying an overpayment

 Each individual’s circumstances are different but we do try to suggest a minimum level of recovery as a starting point.
 The ability to pay and size of debt is also taken into consideration.

-You will be asked to use our online budgeting tool to help us determine an appropriate repayment amount.
+You will be asked to complete an income and expenditure form to determine an appropriate repayment amount.
 This may be higher or lower than the suggested minimum level either temporarily or until the amount is paid in full, depending on your circumstances.

 How can I repay my overpaid housing benefit?